ZJULearning/efanna/README.md

 	30 -- L (larger is more accurate but slower, no smaller than K)
 	25 -- check (larger is more accurate but slower, no smaller than K)
-	10 -- K, number of neighbors for each point
+	10 -- K, for KNN graph
 	10 -- S (larger is more accurate but slower)

 * tree building :